-Information concerning any aspect of the refund of fees may be obtained from (appropriate campus officer).
+Information concerning any aspect of the refund of fees may be obtained from [name of officer, campus address, and phone number].

-Attachment IX
+Section IX

 FEES AND DEBTS OWED TO THE INSTITUTION

 Should a student or former student fail to pay a fee or a debt owed to the institution, the institution may "withhold permission to register, to use facilities for which a fee is authorized to be charged, to receive services, materials, food or merchandise or any combination of the above from any person owing a debt" until the debt is paid (see Title 5, California Code of Regulations, Sections 42380 and 42381).